Dexia: Profile

 In the 2010 Fortune Global 500 (which lists companies by total income) Dexia was ranked 49th, the top-ranked Belgian company.

-The company was founded in 1996 through the merger of Gemeentekrediet van België/Crédit Communal de Belgique (founded in 1860) and Crédit Local de France (founded in 1987).
+The company was founded in 1996 through the merger of Crédit Communal de Belgique (founded in 1860) and Crédit Local de France (founded in 1987).
 The Dexia Group was founded as a dual-listed company, but in 1999 the Belgian entity took over the French entity to form one company.
 The company is headquartered in Brussels, Belgium.
 France and Belgium just injected another combined €5.5 billion ($7 billion) into Dexia.